LeNet-5-28×28 on ESP32

 V = noodle_fcn(BUFFER3, V, 10, BUFFER1, fcn3, nullptr);

-This implementation requires three buffers:
+This implementation uses three buffers:

 Input image : BUFFER1